InHerSight’s list of the 50 best companies to work for is created from millions of anonymous employer ratings and reviews by working women.

 You can help other women find organizations where they will be successful by contributing to the data.
 Rate the company you currently work for or one you’ve worked for in the past.
 Our users rate companies on 16 factors, including salary satisfaction, family growth support, equal opportunities for women and men, female representation in leadership, learning opportunities, and more.
 Just search for any company on our site to learn more.

 Companies with ratings and reviews from at least 50 current or former US-based employees are eligible for this list.
-This data was updated on October 19, 2019.
+Company ratings accurate as of December 1, 2019.